Missile gets makeover on 50th anniversary of Cuban crisis

 The refurbished Nike Hercules is due to be housed in one of the barns and will be officially unveiled on October 20.
 Carter hopes to restore some of the buildings as well, including the missile Control Room and the radar towers that kept watch for an attack.

-During the Cold War, the United States was dotted with Nike sites - named after the Greek goddess of victory - strategically located near cities as part of a national air defense system.
+During the Cold War, the United States was dotted with Nike sites - named after the Greek goddess of victory - strategically located near cities as part of a national air defence system.

 Most have disappeared or been converted into other public uses, including an immigration detention facility in Florida, a golf course in Illinois and an elementary school in Kansas.